Wonder717/alx-low_level_programming/0x0F-function_pointers/README.md

-functions and pointers in C
+functions and pointers in C Programming